vpasq/Electronic-Tollgates/README.md

 system.out.
 The number of customers, and the number of months to simulate, can be easily changed at the beginning, or even during, the simulation.

-Note:
-I wanted to show the invoices displayed to the screen.
-But breaking them down to monthly invoices for each customer makes the output way too long, so I am just showing the totals for the number of months selected.

 A complete list of design patterns used is as follows:

 - Visitor Pattern